 Comparatively, PCs are significantly more complex in both construction and manufacturing, as well as general distribution.
 While CPUs are made on the scale of thousands like consoles, the CPU manufacturer is only responsible for that single part.
-There are several different manufacturers that produce GPUs, motherboards, RAM, SSDs and Hard Drives, Power Supplies, sound cards, and cases and other accessories like fans and RGB lights.
+There are several different manufacturers that produce discrete graphics cards (GPUs), motherboards, RAM, SSDs and Hard Drives, Power Supplies, sound cards, and cases and other accessories like fans and RGB lights.
 Companies like Apex have to acquire all the different parts individually.
 This is helped by distributors maintaining a stock of these parts, but this adds additional cost as there are more companies middle-man companies that need to make a profit, as it is not feasible for every computer building company to order thousands of computer parts at a time.
 Building a computer is also a very manual process, requiring human workers rather than automated machines to build computers, which also adds to the cost.
 Then, of course, Windows has to be bought and installed on the PC.

 Gaming PCs have a leg up over consoles in terms of quality and performance.
 Computer engineers specifically design modern computer processors to be at the cutting edge, using the newest technologies and architectures.
 Game consoles usually use cheaper processors to keep costs down.
-The CPU and GPU on a gaming pc are often triple the power of a gaming console, if not significantly more.
-This allows gaming PCs to push out higher fidelity graphics, higher resolutions, and higher frames per second.
+The CPU and GPU on a gaming PC are often triple the power of a gaming console, if not significantly more.
+This allows gaming PCs to push out higher fidelity graphics (with both integrated & dedicated GPUs), higher resolutions, and higher frames per second.
 This power though requires more electricity and generates heat, so gaming PCs require significantly more cooling than a console.
 It is more than possible to cool and power these high powered processors, though it requires a much bigger heatsink and fan array.
 The computer case itself will also be made of tempered glass and steel or aluminum, which looks and feels more robust.
 This is different than HP’s or Dell’s standard computers, which are largely made of plastic and similarly use cheap CPUs and GPUs.
 Gaming PCs can also be equipped with RGB lights, which can add flair and personality to your computer.

 The hardware of a gaming PC from Apex Gaming is much more powerful than a console as well as much more customizable, but that power and freedom come at the cost of manufacturing and distribution.
 Simply, Apex does not sell as many computers as Sony sells consoles, but Apex does ensure that each PC is given the same level of care and attention when building them.